jamestcole/Tech201_IaC/READMEansible.md

 the beginning of the file should look like this.
 ![Alt text](pics/nginxinstall.PNG "a title")

+## Writing a YAML playbook for the app

-## Writing a YAML playbook for mongodb and database onfiguration
+## Writing a YAML playbook for mongodb and database configuration

 Firstly make a new YAML file while in controller,etc/ansible
 ```